Learning Abroad Center

 Before you apply to or confirm your participation on this program, review the Learning Abroad Center's Cancellation Policy to inform yourself of the timeline and financial obligations for canceling.

-Summer in Sicily
+Summer in Sicily: 3-Week Session

-Summer 2023
+Summer 2026

 Program Fee